Kathund/Felony-Bridge-bot/README.md

 `Discord`

+- `/accept <player>` - Accepts the given user into the guild if they have a pending join request
 - `/blacklist [player]` - Blacklists specified user from using bot.
 - `/demote [player]` - Demotes the given user by one guild rank.
 - `/guildtop [integer]` - Top 10 members with the most guild experience.